inbravo/azure-feature-set/reference/synapse.md

   - A workspace has **Linked services**: essentially connection strings that define the connection information needed for the workspace to connect to external resources
 - **Synapse SQL** is the ability to do T-SQL based analytics in Synapse workspace.
   - Synapse SQL has two consumption models: dedicated SQL pools and serverless SQL pools
+- **Spark with Synapse**
+  - Spark Notebooks for doing data Data Science and Engineering use Scala, PySpark, C#, and SparkSQL
+  - Spark job definitions for running batch Spark jobs using jar files
+- **Synapse Pipelines**
+  - Provides Data Integration - move data between services and orchestrate activities
+- **Azure Data Explorer**
+  - Provides an interactive query experience to unlock insights from log and telemetry data
+  - **Data Explorer pools** are dedicated clusters that includes two or more compute nodes
+    - Local SSD storage as hot cache for optimized query performance
+    - Multiple blob storage as cold cache for persistence
+  - **Data Explorer databases** are hosted on Data Explorer pools and are logical entities made up of collections of tables and other database objects
+  - **Tables** are database objects that contain data that is organized using a traditional relational data model
+  - **External Tables** are tables that reference a storage or SQL data source outside the Data Explorer database